Membrane potential

 Membrane potential (also transmembrane potential or membrane voltage) is the difference in electric potential between the interior and the exterior of a biological cell.
-That is, there is a difference in the energy required for electric charges to move from the internal to exterior cellular environments and vice versa, as long as there is no acquisition of kinetic energy or the production of radiation.
-The concentration gradients of the charges directly determine this energy requirement.
-For the exterior of the cell, typical values of membrane potential, normally given in units of milli volts and denoted as mV, range from –80 mV to –40 mV.
+It equals the interior potential minus the exterior potential.
+This is the energy (i.e. work) per charge which is required to move a (very small) positive charge at constant velocity across the cell membrane from the exterior to the interior.
+(If the charge is allowed to change velocity, the change of kinetic energy and production of radiation must be taken into account.)

+Typical values of membrane potential, normally given in units of millivolts and denoted as mV, range from −80 mV to −40 mV.
+For such typical negative membrane potentials, positive work is required to move a positive charge from the interior to the exterior.
+However, thermal kinetic energy allows ions to overcome the potential difference.
+For a selectively permeable membrane, this permits a net flow against the gradient.
+This is a kind of osmosis.

+Description

 All animal cells are surrounded by a membrane composed of a lipid bilayer with proteins embedded in it.
-The membrane serves as both an insulator and a diffusion barrier to the movement of ions.
+The membrane serves both as an electrical insulator and as a diffusion barrier to the movement of ions.
 Transmembrane proteins, also known as ion transporter or ion pump proteins, actively push ions across the membrane and establish concentration gradients across the membrane, and ion channels allow ions to move across the membrane down those concentration gradients.
-Ion pumps and ion channels are electrically equivalent to a set of batteries and resistors inserted in the membrane, and therefore create a voltage between the two sides of the membrane.
+Ion pumps and ion channels are electrically analogous to a set of capacitors and resistors inserted in the membrane, and therefore create a voltage between the two sides of the membrane; acting somewhat like a memristor.

-Almost all plasma membranes have an electrical potential across them, with the inside usually negative with respect to the outside.
+All plasma membranes have an electrical potential across them, with the inside usually negative with respect to the outside.
 The membrane potential has two basic functions.
 First, it allows a cell to function as a battery, providing power to operate a variety of "molecular devices" embedded in the membrane.
 Second, in electrically excitable cells such as neurons and muscle cells, it is used for transmitting signals between different parts of a cell.
-Signals are generated by opening or closing of ion channels at one point in the membrane, producing a local change in the membrane potential.
-This change in the electric field can be quickly sensed by either adjacent or more distant ion channels in the membrane.
-Those ion channels can then open or close as a result of the potential change, reproducing the signal.